 The Consciousness of Health: Acupuncture and Self-Perception

-How we feel about ourselves has a major impact on our health.
+How we feel about ourselves impacts our health.
 To change from one state of being to another, like changing from illness into wellness, requires energy and power.
-No other person can really give us the energy and power we need to change and evolve.
+No other person can give us the energy and power we need to change and evolve.
 It has to come from ourselves.

 In acupuncture theory, there are energy channels (vessels) in the body that are very deep.
 So deep, they are said to penetrate into the bones and the brain.
 They begin at the ankles, run up the legs into the hips, shoulders, eyes and brain.